atomvm/atomvm_rebar3_plugin/README.md

 * `version`  Print the version of the [`atomvm_rebar3_plugin`](https://atomvm.github.io/atomvm_rebar3_plugin) to the console.
 * `bootstrap`  Compile Erlang files that `rebar3` otherwise cannot compile.
 Typically, such files include modules from the OTP `kernel` or `stdlib` application that `rebar3` uses internally for its own implementation.
 * `dialyzer`  Use dialyzer for static analysis of AtomVM applications.
+* `escriptize`  Generate a standalone binary for the current host, using AtomVM.

 > IMPORTANT!
 Some of the above tasks were previously located  under the default [`rebar3`](https://rebar3.org) namespace; however, the commands under the default namespace have been DEPRECATED.
 Users will get a  warning message on the console when using deprecated tasks, and any deprecated tasks may be removed in the future without warning.
 Be sure to migrate any scripts or code you have to use the `atomvm` namespace.